 Because melanoma has an increased risk for serious complications and even death, screening and early diagnosis are important to prevent these risks.
 A full skin exam and mole mapping is a type of skin surveillance that visually identifies the moles on the body and monitors their size, color and overall appearance for early detection of any changes or other abnormalities through photography.

-Moles that are mapped through photography provide a safe, noninvasive exam that helps patients avoid serious complications through early detection of malignant melanoma lesions.
+Moles that are mapped through photography provide a safe, noninvasive exam that helps patients in Portland avoid serious complications through early detection of malignant melanoma lesions.